juxor/afaq/markdown/biblio.md

 **A Letter to Grover Cleveland**, Benjamin R. Tucker, Boston, 1886.

-**Revolution: The Only Remedy For The Oppressed Classes Of Ireland, England, And Other Parts Of The British Empire**, available at: <http://www.lysanderspooner.org/Revolution.htm>

 **Poverty: Its Illegal Causes and Legal Cure**, Bela Marsh, Boston, 1846.